-Williamsburg Winery: The largest winery in Virginia, the Williamsburg Winery offers tours and tastings of its award-winning wines, a vineyard on its 300 acres, and two excellent dining venues, the Gabriel Archer Tavern and Café Provençal.
+The largest winery in Virginia, the Williamsburg Winery offers tours and tastings of its award-winning wines, a vineyard on its 300 acres and two excellent dining venues, the Gabriel Archer Tavern and Café Provençal.

 The Colonial Wine Trail: The Colonial Wine Trail features four of Virginia’s best wineries, including the Williamsburg Winery, and all within a one-hour drive of Williamsburg.
-No matter where you start or finish your wine trail adventure, you are sure to enjoy great wines and food and lots of fun along the way.
+No matter where you start or finish your wine trail adventure, you are sure to enjoy great wines, great food and lots of fun along the way.

-Silver Hand Meadery: The area’s first meadery opened in late 2015 to offer this ancient honey-based fermented drink, entirely produced on the premises.
+The area’s first meadery opened in early 2016 to offer this ancient honey-based fermented drink, entirely produced on the premises.
 The Silver Hand Meadery offers tastings and light-food pairings with the mead production completely visible to patrons.